 Start the employee handbook with a welcome letter—or even better, a welcome video like this one from Uber—from the founder, CEO, or leadership team.
 This provides new team members with valuable insight into the company, why it’s in business, what part employees play in the organization’s success, and the purpose of the employee handbook itself.

-You can find an example welcome letter in our free employee handbook template, which you can download here.
+You can find an example welcome letter in our free employee handbook template at the end of the article.

 Company And Culture Overview